-As guest conductor Ruben Gazarian has directed such renowned orchestras as the Radio-Sinfonieorchester Stuttgart des SWR, the WDR-Sinfonieorchester Köln, hr-Sinfonieorchester Frankfurt, the Hamburg Symphony Orchestra, the Kassel State Theater Orchestra, the Deutsches-Symphonie-Orchester Berlin, the Frankfurt Museum Orchestra (Frankfurt Opera Orchestra), the Hessian State Orchestra Wiesbaden, the Southwest Philharmonic Konstanz, the Northwest German Philharmonic Herford, the Orchestre National de Lyon, the Jerusalem Symphony Orchestra, the Orchestra Rishon LeZion (Tel Aviv Opera Orchestra), the Wroclaw Philharmonic Orchestra, the Belgrade Philharmonic Orchestra, Zurich Chamber Orchestra and many others.
+As guest conductor Ruben Gazarian has directed such renowned orchestras as Radio-Sinfonieorchester Stuttgart des SWR, WDR-Sinfonieorchester Köln, hr-Sinfonieorchester Frankfurt, Hamburg Symphony Orchestra, Kassel State Theater Orchestra, Deutsches-Symphonie-Orchester Berlin, Frankfurt Museum Orchestra (Frankfurt Opera Orchestra), Hessian State Orchestra Wiesbaden, Northwest German Philharmonic Herford, Orchestre National de Lyon, Jerusalem Symphony Orchestra, Haifa Symphony Orchestra, Orchestra Rishon LeZion (Tel Aviv Opera Orchestra), Wroclaw Philharmonic Orchestra, Belgrade Philharmonic Orchestra, Zurich Chamber Orchestra and many others.

 He also conducted numerous live and studio recordings for the Southwest German Broadcasting Corporation (SWR, Südwestrundfunk), the Hessian Broadcasting Corporation (HR, Hessischer Rundfunk), the West German Broadcasting Corporation (WDR, Westdeutscher Rundfunk), Deutschlandradio, the Central German Broadcasting Corporation (MDR, Mitteldeutscher Rundfunk), Radio Svizzera Italiana, Radio France Musique, Radio Denmark (DR, Danmarks Radio) and others.